B-i-g-0/Booking-System/README.md

 # Booking-System
- This system will help students schedule consultations with their lecturers.
+ This system help students schedule consultations with their lecturers in the most efficient an effective way.